Al-Mansur of Tidore

-Sultan Al-Mansur (c.
+Sultan Al-Mansur (Jawi: ;c.
 1475 - 1526) was the second Sultan of Tidore in Maluku islands, who reigned from at least 1512 until 1526.
 Certain legends associate him with the beginnings of Tidore's rule over the Papuan Islands and western New Guinea.
 During his reign the first visits by Portuguese and Spanish seafarers took place, which led to grave political and economic consequences for the societies of eastern Indonesia.
 Trying to preserve his realm in the face of Western encroachment, he finally fell victim to Portuguese enmity.

 Early years

 Al-Mansur was, according to later historical tradition, the son of the first Muslim ruler of Tidore, Ciri Leliatu.
 He was named after Syekh Mansur, an Arab who persuaded his father to convert to Islam.
 As he later told Spanish visitors, his father had been killed during a journey to Buru Island, which was normally a dependency of the rivalling Sultanate of Ternate.
 An early impression of his kingdom, before the onset of European influence, is given by Tomé Pires's geographical work Suma Oriental (c.
 1515).
 At this time al-Mansur had 2,000 men under his direct rule, of whom no more than 200 were Muslims.
 While the base for his power was the small Tidore Island, he was also the overlord of parts of the nearby islands Moti and Makian.
 Makian in particular was important as a port of call for merchants who came from other parts of maritime Asia to buy cloves.
 Tidore produced about 1,400 Bahar of cloves (1,400 x 180 kilo) annually.
 The Portuguese capture of the leading Southeast Asian trading center Melaka in 1511 led to a decrease in trade, and al-Mansur was anxious to establish trade with the Portuguese.
 According to Pires he was a man of good judgment.